The latest AI trends, brought to you by experts

 When AI bias goes unaddressed, it can impact an organization’s success and hinder people’s ability to participate in the economy and society.
 Bias reduces AI’s accuracy, and therefore its potential.

 Businesses are less likely to benefit from systems that produce distorted results.
-And scandals resulting from AI bias could foster mistrust among people of color, women, people with disabilities, the LGBTQ community, or other marginalized groups.
+And scandals resulting from AI bias could foster mistrust among existing and potential customers.

 The models upon which AI efforts are based absorb the biases of society that can be quietly embedded in the mountains of data they’re trained on.
 Historically biased data collection that reflects societal inequity can result in harm to historically marginalized groups in use cases including hiring, policing, credit scoring and many others.
 According to The Wall Street Journal, “As use of artificial intelligence becomes more widespread, businesses are still struggling to address pervasive bias.”1